About

 • To develop the capacity for such distributed, spatial decision-support both within the UK and at international level through training and an on-line distance-learning, open-source short-course (contributing credit points towards at least two existing OU postgraduate programmes and similar programmes at the Royal Holloway College, University of London and the University of Guyana).

 The project used Critical System Heuristics and Soft Systems Methodology.
-ECOSENSUS integrated a state of the art Geographical Information System (uDig) with the Compendium concept mapping tool in order to assist the Makushi Amerindian tribespeople, who live in the Rupununi region of Guyana, to better negotiate, understand and discuss their natural resource conservation and livelihood improvement needs, by providing distributed decision-making support.
+ECOSENSUS integrated a state of the art Geographical Information System called ‘User-friendly Desktop Internet GIS’ or uDig with the Compendium dialogue mapping tool in order to assist the Makushi Amerindian tribespeople, who live in the Rupununi region of Guyana, to better negotiate, understand and discuss their natural resource conservation and livelihood improvement needs, by providing distributed decision-making support.

 Berardi A., Bachler M., Bernard C., Buckingham Shum S., Ganapathy S., Mistry J., Reynolds, M., and Ulrich W (2006).
 The ECOSENSUS Project: Co-Evolving Tools, Practices and Open Content for Participatory Natural Resource Management.
 Second International Conference on e-Social Science.
 28-30 June 2006, Manchester, UK.